For the latest updates, please visit our recent news section.

 All travelers, including U.S. citizens, should carry a government issued identification card (e.g. a driver’s license) which is typically accepted on domestic flights as proof of identification.
 Check with your carrier for list of acceptable documents.
 If requested by officers, all non-citizens should be prepared to present evidence of immigration status in the U.S. Lawful permanent residents are required to carry their green card, and temporary visitors should be prepared to present a passport, current I-94, and/or other evidence of status.
 Note: Many foreign nationals with a valid unexpired I-94 may not require a valid visa stamp for domestic travel within the United States, but do require a valid visa stamp if entering the U.S. from abroad.
 Different and/or additional documents may be required for international travel.
 Please contact immigration counsel for specific legal advice and/or information regarding documentation required for international travel and re-entry to the U.S. from abroad.

-New Executive Order Effective March 16 Restricting Entry of Nationals from Designated Countries
+New Executive Order Restricting Entry of Nationals from Designated Countries – Currently Not in Effect

 Q1: What is the impact of the new Executive Order signed on March 6, 2017?

-Effective March 16, 2017, the new Executive Order revokes and replaces the original Executive Order issued January 27, 2017, which was suspended pursuant to a Temporary Restraining Order issued by the Ninth Circuit Court of Appeals in State of Washington and State of Minnesota v.
+At this time, implementation of the new Executive Order has been halted by Federal Courts and is not currently in effect.
+However the new Executive Order aims to revoke and replacesthe original Executive Order issued January 27, 2017, which was suspended pursuant to a Temporary Restraining Order issued by the Ninth Circuit Court of Appeals in State of Washington and State of Minnesota v.
 Trump.
 Key provisions of the new order include:

 Q2: What are the “designated countries” subject to restrictions on entry?